hashicorp/terraform-provider-tfcoremock/README.md

 are written into.
 The provider looks into the data directory, which defaults to `terraform.data`.

-Finally, all resources (and data sources) supplied by the provider have an `id` attribute that is generated if not set by the configuration.
-Dynamic resources cannot define an `id` attribute as the provider will create one for them.
+Finally, all resources (and data sources) supplied by the provider have a `id`attribute that is generated if not set by the configuration.
+Dynamic resources cannot define a `id` attribute as the provider will create one for them.
 The `id` attribute is used as name of the human-readable JSON files held in the resource and data directories.

 ## Requirements